Oxford University unveils new Hadid-designed Middle East wing

-The 1,127-square-meter structure, which connects two existing Victorian premises, will house the center's archive, library and 118-seat lecture theater.
-The 11 million pound cost has been covered by Investcorp, an investment company which will give its name to the building and was founded in 1982 by Iraqi-born financier Nemir Kirdar.
+The 1,127-square-meter structure, which connects two existing Victorian premises, will house the centre's archive, library and 118-seat lecture theatre.
+The 11 million pound ($17 million) cost has been covered by Investcorp, an investment company which will give its name to the building and was founded in 1982 by Iraqi-born financier Nemir Kirdar.

 Hadid in 2004 became the first woman to win the Pritzker Architecture Prize.
 Eight years later, having completed the Aquatics Centre for the London 2012 Olympic Games, she was made a Dame Commander of the Order of the British Empire.